Filter By Department

 Mr. Richard is a former member of the board of the Council on Foundations.
 From January 2009 to November 2010, he served then-Ohio Gov. Ted Strickland’s administration as the appointed, volunteer infrastructure czar, overseeing the expenditure of federal stimulus funds in the state.
 He currently serves on the Jobs Ohio oversight board.

 Mr. Richard holds a master’s degree in international relations from the Johns Hopkins University School of Advanced International Studies, a bachelor’s degree in history from Washington University in St. Louis, and honorary doctorates from Notre Dame College and Baldwin Wallace University.
 He is a recipient of the African-American President’s Council Champion Award for his work in inclusive economic development.
 In 2007, he received Wheaton College’s Otis Award for Social Justice (previous recipients include Sen. Edward Kennedy, Gloria Steinem and Marian Wright Edelman).
 Mr. Richard was inducted into Hiram College’s Garfield Society, the college’s highest honor, and received Entrepreneurs for Sustainability’s 2007 Champion of Sustainability award.
 In 2014, Mr. Richard received Case Western Reserve University’s President’s Award for Visionary Achievement.
+Mr. Richard is the recipient of the Council on Foundations' 2017 Distinguished Service Award.

 Mr. Richard is married to Bess Rodriguez, an artist, and has two children, Susanna and Nicholas.